AmberWJL/swebench/README.md

 ## Prompt Generation

-This project also includes a script to generate AI prompts from your pull request data.
+This project includes scripts to generate AI prompts from your pull request data, with special focus on creating detailed prompts for AI coding agents.

 ### 1. Add Your OpenAI API Key